ThibaudFre/Carambar_co_Backend/README.md

 - The app is waiting to receive http requests.
 All requests are managed by routes and controller.
 3 routes exist:

+---- WITH GET METHOD-----

-'/jokes/:jokeId' with Get method in order to get a joke by Idea '/jokes/' with Get method in order to get all the jokes
+'/jokes/:jokeId' with GET method in order to get a joke by Idea '/jokes/' with GET method in order to get all the jokes '/randomjoke' with GET method in order to get a joke randomly.
+'/joke-list' with GET method in order to get the list of all the jokes.

+---- WITH POST METHOD-----

+'/jokes/ with POST which create a new instance of Jokes model and add it to the DB

+---> config.js is the configurations of the sequelizer instance
+---> db.js is the instance of Sequelizer named sequelizer and can be imported all in the application in order to avoid